Lupin3000/AugmentedReality/readme.md

 **Calibration process**

 1. Print out the `dev/img/pattern.png` file on A4 paper and glue the printed paper onto cardboard (_for stabilization_).
 2. After printing, measure the length or width of a single cube!
 Depending on the printer, this can vary slightly.
 Then convert the value into the unit of measurement meters (_for example: 2.4cm is 0.024m_).
-Enter the value for the constant **SQUARE_SITE** in the Python script `dev/get_calibration.py`.
+Enter the value for the constant **SQUARE_SIZE** in the Python script `dev/get_calibration.py`.
 3. Provide good lighting for the area.
 Avoid strong shadows between the printed pattern and the camera.
 Also, avoid any light reflections on camera.
 4. Start the Python script `dev/get_calibration.py` and hold the pattern in front of the camera so that it is completely visible.
 5. If you see artificial colored lines on the screen, press the **s-key** to perform the calibration and save the values.